-The attention needed timer is used to warn the DCP of unserviced Cluster Attention Needed (CAN) and System Attention Needed (SAN) conditions.
+The attention needed timer is used to warn the DCP of unserviced CAN's and SAN's.
 This timer can time-out thus causing the unexpected time-out for two reasons:

 - a.
 After a CAN has occurred and there have been no adapter reads for 500 microseconds the attention needed timer will time-out. - b.
-A SAN condition exists continually for 500 microseconds.
+A SAN condition exists continually for 0.5 milliseconds.

-SCAN BUS (B 6700).
+SCAN BUS.

-The system processor has ultimate control over the Data Communications Processor (DCP) by means of the scan bus.
+The B 6500 processor has ultimate control over the Data Communications Processor (DCP) by means of the scan bus.
 Three different scan-out orders can be sent to the DCP: Initialize, Set Attention Needed, and Halt.
 The DCP does not accept scan-in orders.

-The B 6700 address/function code format for the DCP's is shown in figure 2-20.
+The address/function code format for the DCP's is shown in figure 2-18.

-Figure 2-20.
-DCP Address/Function Code format SCAN-OUT INFORMATION WORD (B 6700).
+Figure 2-18.
+DCP Address/Function Code format

+SCAN-OUT INFORMATION WORD.